How Long Does a Leased Line Take to Install?

 Frequently Asked Questions

 Yes.
-Many businesses use a business-grade broadband or 4G/5G connection as interim connectivity during the leased line installation period.
-UK broadband average download speed is 69.4 Mbps (Ofcom Connected Nations 2024), which is adequate for most office tasks in the short term.
-AMVIA can provision a temporary connection and migrate your services to the leased line once installation completes.
+AMVIA provisions a temporary business-grade broadband or 4G/5G connection so you are not offline during the build.
+The UK average broadband download speed of 69.4 Mbps (Ofcom Connected Nations 2024) is adequate for short-term use, and your traffic migrates to the leased line once it goes live.

 Related Questions